 The Office of Residence Life, located in Fels 301, serves the residential needs of Nichols students.
-Professional staff members are responsible for the overall maintenance and support of each of the residential communities.
-The Office works to provide an environment for students that is safe, secure, and supportive of the academic mission of Nichols College.
-The Director of Residence Life oversees the professional area coordinators living in the residential community and supervise undergraduate student Resident Assistants (RAs) who serve as resources and address student concerns throughout the year.
-The Office also works to provide programming that contributes to building communities which reflect mutual respect, civility, social responsibility, and appreciation for diversity.
-Information can be found at ResLife.nichols.edu and on Twitter @NC_ResLife.
+Professional staff members are responsible for the overall operations and support of each of the residential communities.
+The Office of Residence Life works to provide an environment for students that is safe, secure, and supportive of the academic mission of Nichols College.
+The Assistant Dean of Student Life and the Assistant Director of Residence Life oversees the professional Area Coordinators living in the residential community and supervises undergraduate student Resident Assistants (RAs) who serve as resources and address student concerns throughout the year.
+The Office of Residence Life also works to provide programming that contributes to building communities which reflect mutual respect, civility, social responsibility, and appreciation for diversity.
+Information can be found at ResLife.nichols.edu.